 Having passed the theory test, you must then take a driving test.
 You must sign up to take the driving test via a driving school.

-If there is a waiting list for taking the driving test, the validity of your temporary driving licence can be extended by Citizens’ Services.
+If there is a waiting list for taking the driving test, the validity of your temporary driving license can be extended by Citizens’ Services.
 However, Citizens’ Services will require proof of the fact that you have booked time for the test and that you are following the normal process.

 Tip from International Community

 It is a good idea to take a few driving and theory classes before you take the tests.
-This will cost extra, however, if you fail the tests, you will have to pay to retake the tests.
+This will cost extra, however, if you fail the tests, you will have to pay to re-take the tests.

 The first theory and driving tests are free, but if you fail you will have to pay approximately DKK 870 to retake the test.
-Some driving schools offer online teaching programmes which can help you pass the tests.
+Some driving schools offer online teaching programs which can help you pass the tests.